Skip to main content

 Asset Sales and Auction Outcomes

 The Zokinvy sale was the anchor transaction.
-Before filing, Eiger announced a stalking horse deal with Sentynl Therapeutics with a price of up to $26 million.
-The bankruptcy process opened the asset to competitive bidding, and the auction reportedly ran through 35 rounds before Sentynl emerged with a higher bid.
-Sentynl's press release described a base price of $46.1 million with a $0.9 million termination fee credit, resulting in a net $45.2 million purchase price.
-The court approved the transaction through a Zokinvy sale order, and the sale closed on May 3, 2024, with Sentynl, a subsidiary of Zydus, acquiring worldwide rights.
+Before filing, Eiger announced a stalking horse deal with Sentynl Therapeutics priced at up to $26 million.
+The auction reportedly ran through 35 rounds before Sentynl emerged with a higher bid.
+Sentynl's press release described a base price of $46.1 million and a $0.9 million termination fee credit, resulting in a net $45.2 million purchase price.
+The court approved the transaction through the Zokinvy Sale Order, and the sale closed on May 3, 2024, with Sentynl, a subsidiary of Zydus, acquiring worldwide rights.

 The avexitide transaction followed a similar court supervised path.
 The debtors obtained authority to sell the program under a June 27, 2024 sale order, and Amylyx announced a July 9, 2024 closing.
 The price was $35.1 million plus cure costs and assumed liabilities, and Amylyx highlighted the asset's Breakthrough Therapy Designation and its plan to advance a Phase III program.
 Industry reporting framed the acquisition as a pivot into the GLP-1 space with topline data targeted for 2026 and potential commercialization in 2027.

 Operational continuity and patient services.
-The sale process was structured to preserve continuity for rare disease patients.
-At the outset of the case, the company stated that patient access to Zokinvy would continue without interruption, which required maintaining distribution channels and support programs while the auction ran.
-Sentynl's acquisition announcement framed the transaction as a global rights transfer and identified Sentynl as a subsidiary of Zydus, signaling the buyer's ability to support international supply and regulatory obligations.
-The competitive auction that increased the price from the stalking horse offer to the final bid illustrates how even a distressed biotech can extract strategic value when an asset has differentiated clinical data and orphan drug exclusivity.
+At the outset of the case, the company stated that patient access to Zokinvy would continue without interruption while the auction ran.
+Sentynl's acquisition announcement described the transaction as a global rights transfer and identified Sentynl as a subsidiary of Zydus.

 AssetBuyerPurchase priceOrder dateNotes